-Now let me introduce the first of two Texas-size ideas.
+Now let me introduce a couple of big technological fixes, like Oak Ridge's K-25 and Y-12 separation plants.
 My first is zero emission electric power plants or ZEPPs, very large ZEPPs.
 The emission of concern is, of course, carbon, feared because of climate change.
 Although simply substituting methane for coal or oil reduces CO2 emissions by a third to a half, the peak use would correspond to 2 to 3 times today's carbon emission to dispose annually.
 Even in 2020, we could already need to dispose carbon from natural gas alone equal to half today's emission from all fuel and later methane would cause about 75% of total CO2 emissions.
 So, prevention of climate change must focus on methane.
 Can we find technology consistent with the evolution of the energy system to dispose economically and conveniently the carbon from making kilowatts?
 The practical means to dispose the carbon from generating electricity consistent with the future context is the very large ZEPP.
 Let me try to leave ZEPPs indelibly in your minds.

-The basic idea of the ZEPP is a gas power plant operating at very high temperatures and pressures, so we can bleed off the CO2 as a liquid and sequester it underground in porous formations like those that harbor oil.
+The basic idea of the ZEPP is a gas power plant operating at very high temperatures and pressures, so we can bleed off the $CO_2$ as a liquid and sequester it underground in porous formations like those that harbor oil.

-A criterion for ZEPPs is working on a Texas scale.
+A criterion for ZEPPs is working on a huge scale.
 One reason is the information economy.
 Even with efficiency increasing, the information economy demands huge amounts of electricity.
 Observe the recent rapid growth of demand in a college dormitory.
 Chips could well go into 1000 objects per capita, or 10 trillion objects, as China and India log into the game.